0

 I develop a new empirical approach to reexamine the relationship between analyst forecasts and earnings manipulation.
 Traditional methods relying on ‘bunching' of earnings just above forecasts are limited by the endogenous nature of forecasts as a benchmark.
 To address this concern, I propose an instrumental variable design, leveraging brokerage mergers and the composition of analyst ‘optimism', that generates exogenous forecast variation.
 Findings reveal a symmetric, one-to-one response of earnings to forecast changes, even when the two are far apart.
 Reduced-form results align with a model framing manipulation as a systematic response to forecasts, driven by broader incentives than simply ‘beating' the forecast.

-How Great is Transition Risk?, with Harrison Hong and Jeffrey Kubik, NBER Working Paper, Link.
+Renewable Asset Price Volatility and Its Implications for Decarbonization, with Harrison Hong and Jeffrey Kubik, NBER Working Paper, Link.

 ‘Did You Catch the Game Last Night?'
 Peer Group Effects in Sell-Side Analyst Forecasts, with Lukas Fischer.
 Link.